abghorba/Virtual-Assistant/README.md

         OPEN_WEATHER_API_KEY = YOUR_API_KEY

 Then, download the dependencies from requirements.txt:

         pip install -r requirements.txt

 <h2> Usage </h2>
 Now that we have everything set up, we are ready to go!

 The virtual assistant supports the following commands:

-        "how are you?",
+        how are you?
-        "what time is it?",
+        what time is it?
-        "where is <location>?",
+        where is [location]
-        "search for <query>",
+        search for [query]
-        "check the weather",
+        check the weather
-        "check ratings for <movie>",
+        check ratings for [movie]
-        "perform a speed test",
+        perform a speed test
-        "define <English word>"
+        define [English word]

 You can run the virtual assistant by using the command

         python assistant.py

 Make sure you have a microphone to speak into!
 You will be able to speak the commands and will get a voice response along with a transcript on the command line.